 Born in North Carolina, Kat Wheeler studied ceramics at the Appalachian Centre for Crafts at Tennessee Tech University.
 While studying for her Bachelor of Fine Arts she also worked part-time for Knoxville studio potters Peter Rose and Judy Brater, maintaining the studio and expanding her knowledge of production techniques.
 As part of her course Kat spent a semester studying abroad at the Australia National University, and on completing her BFA came to St Ives to work at the Leach Pottery as a volunteer apprentice.
 In January 2012 she joined the studio staff as our first full-time Production Potter, making the new range of Leach Standard Ware.
 She is also Deputy Studio Manager.

 BRITTA WENGELER (Germany)

 German born potter Britta Wengeler trained with Master Clemens Wirth for three years producing a wide range of domestic pottery, before completing a "Journeyman" Crafts Degree.
 She then followed the old tradition of travelling for "three years and a day" in order to deepen her knowledge of cultural ceramics.
 Of particular importance was her time with New Zealand potter Petra Meyboden, daughter of painter Hans Meyboden, where Britta discovered the possibilities of wet clay decoration and various firing techniques in Petra's wood kiln.
 She joined the Leach Pottery in 2010 as an apprentice potter and since February 2012 has been part of the studio team producing the new Leach Standard Ware.
 Britta also acts as Apprenticeship Coordinator for the studio.

 TINNI ARORA (India)

 Tinni Arora came to pottery from a background in art and fashion.
 She was introduced to ceramics in 2007 at Delhi Blue Pottery Trust in New Delhi and went on to work and study under the guidance of renowned potter Rachna Parasher.
 In 2012, she established her first ceramics studio and began supplying a lifestyle store in her home city of Noida with domestic and decorative ware.
 In March 2013 Tinni received an award from the 18th All India Potters Exhibition at the All India Fine Arts and Crafts Society in New Delhi.
-She joined the Leach Pottery in October 2013 as their 2013/14 international Volunteer Apprentice, making her the newest member of the studio team producing the new Leach Standard Ware.
+She joined the Leach Pottery in October 2013 as their 2013/14 international Volunteer Potter, making her the newest member of the studio team producing the new Leach Standard Ware.